Xandersoft/php-admin-login/README.md

 <input type="submit" value="Submit"/>
 ```

 Lastly, use “login.php?action=logout” as the URL for any hyperlink that should log out the user.
+Again, if the name of your login form is not "login.php", you must chance that in this code as well.

 Notes
 -----